 Mirning Country is the sacred place of the Mirning People from time immemorial.
-The Yinyila Nation of Mirning clans forms a huge yerimbai, rainbow arch from Point Culver in Western Australia to Streaky Bay in South Australia, along the 33rd parallel south.
+The Yinyila Nation of Mirning clans forms a huge yerrambai, rainbow arch from Point Culver in Western Australia to near Streaky Bay in South Australia, with submerged country roughly along the 33rd parallel south.
 There is shared country to Point Malcolm in the West and Venus Bay in the East.

-We were here before the migration 50,000 years ago and still share our stories from before the last great sea-level rise, stories of our land country that is now under the Great Australian Bight.
+We still share our stories from long before the last great sea-level rise, stories of our land country that is now under the Great Australian Bight.
 When the Dutch sailed along our coast in 1627, they called our country Landt van Pieter Nuyts.
 Our Elders share memories of how our ancestors met early explorers who came ashore and how they could read their thirst and hunger and so shared water and food in our goonminyera, friendly way.

 Our Mirning ancestors protected this coastal land and sea since the Dreamtime.
-That is why this beautiful country is still standing and is so clean and pristine today.
+That is why this country is still beautiful, full of life and pristine today.
 The Great Australian Bight is one of the world’s greatest marine centers of biodiversity, full of deep-water nutrients.

-The word Mirning means listen, observe, learn and understand for knowledge and wisdom.
+The word Mirning means listen, learn, understand and observe for wisdom and knowledge.
 This place is our museum, our university and education.
 This is the place where the southern right whales tend the calves and teach them and it is a sanctuary where the whales rest and find refuge.
 For our Mirning families, who have the whales as our totem, the whales are our family – our brothers, our sisters.
 The annual returning of the whale is always a celebration for our people; reuniting family.

 Today our Elders and People continue to protect the whales.
 The special connection with the whale inspired Julian Lennon to produce a film called Whaledreamers and Senior Mirning Elder, Aunty Iris Burgoyne, titled her autobiographical book “Mirning, We are the Whales”.
 Aunty Iris wrote in her book: